web2py/py4web/docs/chapter-16.rst

 Moreover if the component returns a `redirect("other_page")` not just the content of the component, but the entire page will be redirected.

-The content of the component html, can contain `<script>...</script>` and they can modify global page variables as well modify other components.
+The contents of the component html can contain `<script>...</script>` and they can modify global page variables as well as modify other components.